MicrosoftDocs/powerapps-docs/powerapps-docs/user/powerapps_mobile_troubleshoot.md

 In all of those scenarios, the download is interrupted when your internet connect is lost and your app will not fully download and appear blank.

-To workaround this issue, don’t disconnect from internet and let the app list fully download before disconnecting from the internet.
+To work around this issue, don’t disconnect from internet and let the app list fully download before disconnecting from the internet.